 | Approval and execution in one record | — | — | ✓ |

 Bastion-led teams trade audit completeness for setup speed.
 PAM-led teams trade integration completeness for credential safety.
-Platform-led teams pay the cost of consolidation and get one record per change.
+Platform-led teams pay the cost of consolidation and get one record per change — with a rollback path attached.

 Summary

-Schema change has a mature lane — version control, migration tools, deployment pipelines.
-Ad-hoc data change has historically run outside that lane: SQL client, bash history, Slack approval.
-The mistakes that erode the audit trail come from the missing pre-execution gate, not from carelessness.
+Schema change has a mature lane: version control, migration tools, deployment pipelines.
+Ad-hoc data change has historically run outside it: your SQL client, your bash history, your Slack thread.
+The gap is the missing pre-execution gate — the moment your hand is on the run button with nothing between you and prod.

 The 6 levels of database automation places this gap on the maturity curve.
 Most teams plateau at Level 3 — planned change automated, ad-hoc change still done by hand.
-Closing the ad-hoc gap is what Level 4 means in practice.
+Closing the ad-hoc gap is what Level 4 looks like for you.